Trust Region Methods

 where

-The second method we describe is the dogleg method, which is applicable when $B_k$ is a positive definite matrix.
+The second method we describe is the dogleg method, which is applicable when BkB_k is a positive definite matrix.
 If the original hessian is positive definite then this method is directly applicable, or one of the quasi-Newton positive definite approximation to the hessian could also be used.
-The dogleg method is derived by considering the path of the $p$ that minimises $m_k(p)$ with increasing $\Delta_k$, which forms a curved path in parameter space.
+The dogleg method is derived by considering the path of the pp that minimises mk(p)m_k(p) with increasing Δk\Delta_k, which forms a curved path in parameter space.
 The method approximates this path with two straight line segments.
 The first segment follows the steepest descent direction and is given by

 with the second segment being defined by